GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/dataset_maturity_guide.md

 ‘**interim**’ maturity data is produced as a *stand-in* until the full ancillaries are available to produce the ‘**final**’ version.
 This is our fall-back until the issue is resolved.

-**Interim**
-Interim production means that one or more ancillary datasets were not available at the time of production, and the dataset has instead been corrected using a combination of **NRT** climatological ancillaries, and **final** observed ancillaries.
+**Interim** production means that one or more ancillary datasets were not available at the time of production, and the dataset has instead been corrected using a combination of **NRT** climatological ancillaries, and **final** observed ancillaries.
 If there are no delays in the ancillary datasets, then **interim** maturity is skipped and datasets move directly from **NRT** to **final**.